machinalis/iepy/docs/active_learning_tutorial.rst

 need to do is go to the web interface that you ran on the previous step, and there you can label some evidences.

-When you consider that is enough, go to the prompt that the iepy runner presented you, and continue the execution by typing **run**.
+When you consider that is enough, on the prompt that the iepy runner presented you, continue the execution by typing **run**.

 That will cycle again and repeat the process.